howard-university-web-services/howard_paragraphs/modules/hp_magazine_feed/README.md

  - Link: Sets the "View all Link" in the header bar, defaults to production magazine (magazine.howard.edu).
  - Environment: Choose which environment of the magazine site to pull articles from.
 Defaults to production.
  - Article Category: Filters events by the Category taxonomy (category) in the calendar.
- - Article Admin Category: Filters events by the Administrative Category taxonomy (admin_categories) in the calendar.

-## Notes on profiles feed filtering
+## Notes on magazine feed filtering
-If no optional filters are chosen, it will show a default feed, though we highly reccomend choosing a department.
+If no optional filters are chosen, it will show a default feed, though we highly reccomend choosing a category.

-These filters are additive, meaning they will combine if you choose more than one.
-For example, if both "Article Category" and "Article Admin Category" are chosen, the query would say "Give me all articles tagged as catergory=x AND admin_category=y".
-Usually, only one should be chosen in order to have events refresh at a better rate.

 More information and documentation on the magazine API can be found in the idfive_magazine_api module on huenterprise.